SilvertipSoftware/laravel-support/docs/form_helpers.md

 ]
 ```

-All of the form inputs map to the `"person"` hash because we called `bldFieldsFor`
+All of the form inputs map to the `"person"` hash because we called `fieldsFor`
 on the `$personForm` form builder.
 By specifying an `index` option, we mapped
 the address inputs to `person[address][$address->id][city]` instead of
 `person[address][city]`.
 Thus we are able to determine which Address records